Dancer Gilbert Saldivar in Latino Movies

-Christina Aguilera loved this movie and it won Audience Award Best Feature - HBO Urbanworld 2017
+Christina Aguilera loved this movie, and it won Audience Award Best Feature - HBO Urbanworld 2017

 New York Urbanworld Film Festival

 Gilbert senses the popularity of the movie comes from movies like Crazy Rich Asians and Black Panther.
-“We were kind of carrying that pattern because every minority is wanting to see themselves on screen and wanting stories like them because they're happening, and it matters,” explains Gilbert.
-“It’s creating this momentum with the film.
+"We were carrying that pattern because every minority is wanting to see themselves on screen and wanting stories like them because they're happening, and it matters," explains Gilbert.
+"It's creating this momentum with the film.
 The movie took on this magical power when we introduced it in New York at the Urbanworld Film Festival a year ago."

 © 2018 Kenna McHugh